eharacz/Stock_Fundamental_Analysis/README.md

 - Interest Coverage Ratio
 - PEG Ratio
 ### Estimated Price
-Finally a future price is determine and compared to the current price.
+A future price is estimated and compared to the current price.
 A 'Buy' or 'Sell' response is returned based upon the results.
 ## Moving Forward
 Industry information would be included to get a better understanding of the company because a lot of these ratios can vary and have different norms based upon what the company does.